 Watch for a wandering wallaby, or a runaway 'roo

 A Wallaby was spotted in southern York County this week.
 Video courtesy of Kala Cunningham.
-Submitted, York Dispatch
+York Dispatch

 People in southern York County are being asked to spring into action if they spot a missing marsupial.

 Rocko, a 3-year-old wallaby or kangaroo, escaped through fencing during recent flooding, according to a Facebook post from owner Toni Kline.

 Kline and her husband didn't return phone messages seeking comment, but on Facebook she has described Rocko as both a wallaby and as a kangaroo.

 The two Australian marsupials look similar, but wallabies are smaller.

 Kline noted on Facebook that Rocko is not socialized and will run if approached by humans.

 Southern York County resident Kala Cunningham spotted Rocko from her window on Monday, Sept.
 24, and recorded video of him, which she posted on her Facebook page.